. Source: http://en.wikipedia.org/wiki/Radiator. Author: http://en.wikipedia.org/wiki/User:Bill_Wrigley

 Estimating the convection coefficient for a variety of geometries, fluid types, and flow conditions, is a difficult problem, and is by no means simple to explain in brief terms.
 For this reason it is best to refer to dedicated sections in books that explain in detail how to estimate convection coefficients for different configurations, along with associated pressure drop for the fluid streams.
 For standard finned surfaces one may refer to the book Compact Heat Exchangers

 , by Incropera and Dewitt.
 The relevant sections in this book are on internal and external flow, and boiling and condensation.
 The fourth edition of this book was a very useful reference that I used when creating this page.
-To purchase this book, click on the image link below.
-You will be taken to the Amazon website, where you can make your purchase.

 Some typical values of the convection coefficient h